 Major insurance carrier rating agencies, including AM Best, Fitch, Moody’s, and Standard & Poor’s provide letter grades evaluating the financial strength of insurance companies.
 Generally, it is safest to choose from insurance companies with ‘A’ ratings.

 Pricing.
 Different companies have different models for pricing risks.
 You may find differences in premium rates for similar coverages from different insurance carriers.
-No insurer will have the cheapest rates all of the time, so it is worthwhile to shop around or work with an insurance broker to compare quotes.
+No insurer will have the cheapest insurance rates all of the time, so it is worthwhile to shop around or work with an insurance broker to compare liability insurance quotes.

 Reputation for customer service.
 If you have to file a claim, make changes to your policy or billing address, or otherwise interact with the insurer, you will want an insurer with good customer service.
 Some insurance companies spend more than others on investments in technology and customer service.
-This can make a difference in your customer experience, especially when filing claims.
+This can make a difference in your customer reviews and their experience, especially when filing claims.

 Where can I purchase business insurance?